Oneflow-Inc/libai/docs/source/tutorials/Import Pytorch Models.md

             return {"prediction_scores": logits}
 ```

-Now we have obtained a MobileNetV2 model that is usable under Libai.
+Now we have created a MobileNetV2 model which is usable in Libai.

-### Set the training configuration
+### Create configuration file

-Create a configuration file: configs/cifar.py
+For example configs/mobilenetv2_cifar100.py

 ```python
 from libai.config import LazyCall